Ablation: is the process of removing, removing, removing the tumor or diseased tissue.

 Fibroadenoma: A benign (noncancerous) mammary tumor of fibrous or glandular nature.

-Cancer-susceptible gene: Gene whose mutations involve a risk of developing a certain type of cancer, higher than the average risk of the population.
+susceptible gene: Gene whose mutations involve a risk of developing a certain type of cancer, higher than the average risk of the population.

 Excision: Surgical removal of an organ or tumor.